sylhare/tcp/Readme.md

 # TCP

-TCP stands for Transfer Control Protocol.
+Packed with information about TCP, bits and bytes.
+And how to put it into action in Kotlin and Java.

 ## Introduction

 ### What is [TCP](https://fr.wikipedia.org/wiki/Transmission_Control_Protocol) ?

+TCP stands for Transfer Control Protocol.

 TCP is connection-oriented,
 meaning an exclusive connection must first be established between client and server for communication to take place.